 Session chairs are particularly important in recent years, as we have consolidated the roles of chairs and discussants under the responsibilities of the session chair.
 While you are not expected to act as a pure discussant, we would appreciate it if you could help to initiate a discussion during the session and provide some integrative comments and/or manuscript-specific comments at the end of the presentations.
-This can be done effectively by directing the conversation to common themes that cut across the individual presentations.
+This can be done effectively by directing the conversation to common themes that cut across the individual presentations, which should also encourage the audience to formulate their own questions.